popey/popey.com-blog/content/post/2020/12/snap-tips.md

 ### Review upcoming change time

 By default snap checks the store for updates 4 times a day.
+So if a publisher pushes a snap to a channel you're subscribed to, you'll get it within ~6 hours, assuming your computer is on, network connected and not on a metered connection (more on that below).

 `$ snap refresh --time`